Designer of Wi-Fi/Bluetooth ICs, film producer, and lover of live folk music and comedy...

 My days are spent architecting Wi-Fi and Bluetooth ICs for mobile and IoT (Internet of Things) applications at Samsung Cambridge Solution Centre (SCSC) which Samsung Semiconductor acquired from CSR (Cambridge Silicon Radio, now Qualcomm) in 2012.
 I started there in 2000 writing Bluetooth firmware, before migrating to Wi-Fi.
 As a Systems Architect my role is now that of overall technical lead, covering both hardware and software.

 Prior to Samsung/CSR I developed software for industrial gas detectors at the Sieger division of Zellweger Analytics (now Honeywell Analytics).
-They sponsored me through my Engineering and Computing Science degree at the University of Oxford (Lincoln College), and I stayed with them for five years after graduating (with a First) in 1995.
+They sponsored me through my Engineering and Computing Science degree at the University of Oxford (Lincoln College).
+I stayed with them for five years after graduating (with a First) in 1995.

-More details of my professional career, qualifications and patents can be found on my LinkedIn profile.
+More details of my professional career, qualifications, and patents, can be found on my LinkedIn profile.